AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-pause-activate.md

 title: Pause or Activate a Package
 description: Learn how to pause or activate a package.
 feature: DSP Packages
-exl-id:
 ---
 # Pause or Activate a Package

 Pause a live package or activate a paused package when it’s within the configured flight schedule.

-All placements paused within a package prior to pausing the package itself will remain paused when the package is activated.
+All placements paused within a package prior to pausing the package itself remain paused when the package is activated.

 ## Pause a Package